QuickHorse Online User's Guide

 The QuickHorse PAY DATA menu includes options to convert Pay Data Race Programs (which includes pay data charts if you wish to purchase them) and an option to download our free data charts.
 See Figure 2 below.

-In addition to allowing the user to REBUILD THE DATABASE when necessary due to a corrupted file, the user can skip all data conversion and simply HANDICAP NOW, select one of our Tipsheets (if your subscription includes that feature or you are a trial user), or View the QuickHorse online User's Guide.
+In addition to allowing the user to REBUILD THE DATABASE when necessary due to a corrupted database, the user can skip all data conversion and simply HANDICAP NOW, select one of our Tipsheets (if your subscription includes that feature or you are a trial user), or View the QuickHorse online User's Guide.
 However, the main 2 features of this menu are for using PAY DATA or to merge a FREE DATA chart with a previously downloaded race program.
 Both features are pretty automatic once selected.

 Let's look at the CONVERT PAY DATA FILES option.
 This option assumes the user has placed downloaded PAY DATA zipped or unzipped files in the \JAIHORSE\INPFILES folder, or that the user wishes to place them there so that QuickHorse will import them into its database.
 Once this option is selected, QuickHorse will pop up a window using Windows Explorer as shown below in PAY DATA Figure 3.